-you actually teach yourself to draw and paint?
+Can you actually teach yourself to draw?

 Is drawing a talent or a skill?

 Can anyone learn to create fine art or are some people just hopelessly lost and will never be able to draw or paint as well as the amazing artists they admire?

 You’re about to find out!

 That means he or she is inherently good at grasping things visually, measuring distances, observing colors and more.

 This inherent ability is useful, but nobody gets born being able to draw picture-perfect artworks with correct proportions, perspective and beautiful colors.

 “Repetition is the mother of skill.”

-great artists have put years and years into their craft.
+All great artists have put years and years into their craft.
 It’s not just talent but mileage.